arihanth26/OOS-Product-Recommendation/docs/index.md

 ![Table](images/output_graph.png)
 *Figure: Overall Substitution K-Partite Graph with Aisles, Clusters and P2-P2 Mappings.*

-An individual drill-down visualization for a particular cluster in this $k$-partite graph can be seen below:
+An individual drill-down visualization for a particular cluster in this k-partite graph can be seen below: